New Guinea: Geography

 Another major habitat feature is the vast southern and northern lowlands.
 Stretching for hundreds of kilometres, these include lowland rainforests, extensive wetlands, savanna grasslands, and some of the largest expanses of mangrove forest in the world.
 The southern lowlands are the site of Lorentz National Park, a UNESCO World Heritage Site.
 The northern lowlands are drained principally by the Mamberamo River and its tributaries on the western side, and by the Sepik on the eastern side.
 The more extensive southern lowlands are drained by a larger number of rivers, principally the Digul in the west and the Fly in the east.
 The largest island offshore, Dolak, lies near the Digul estuary, separated by a strait so narrow it has been named a "creek".

 New Guinea contains many of the world's ecosystem types: glacial, alpine tundra, savanna, montane and lowland rainforest, mangroves, wetlands, lake and river ecosystems, seagrasses, and some of the richest coral reefs on the planet.

-The entire length of the New Guinea Highlands system passes through New Guinea as a vast watershed.
+The entire length of the New Guinea Highlands system passes through New Guinea's vast watershed.
 The northern rivers flow into the Pacific Ocean, the southern rivers into the Arafura Sea and the Gulf of Papua.
 On the north side, the largest rivers are the Mamberamo, Sepik and Ramu.

-Mamberamo was born from the confluence of two large inland rivers.
-Tariku comes from the west to the east and Taritatu from the east.
+Mamberamo is born at the confluence of two large inland rivers: Tariku comes from the west to the east and Taritatu from the east.
 These rivers meander through swamps with huge internal descents and then merge.
 The Mamberamo thus formed reaches the ocean by breaking through the Coastal Mountains.
 Mamberamo River is navigable to Marine Falls.
-The Sepik is a much more important river.
-Similarly, it collects water from a spacious pool.
-It is 1,100 kilometers from the Victor Emanuel Range to the estuary, making it the longest river in New Guinea.
-The winding, muddy, sluggish river can be navigated for 500 km.
-Ramu is a 650 km long river.
+The Sepik, which also collects water from a spacious pool, is 1,100 kilometres from the Victor Emanuel Range to the estuary, making it the longest river in New Guinea.
+The winding, muddy, sluggish river has 500 km of navigable length.
+Ramu is a 650-km-long river.
 Its lower section is navigable, but its upper flow is high-falling, fast-flowing.
 The energy of the river is used by a power plant near the city of Kainantu.